intel-analytics/ipex-llm/docs/readthedocs/source/doc/Nano/Howto/Training/General/choose_num_processes_training.md

-# Choose the Number of Porcesses for Multi-Instance Training
+# Choose the Number of Processes for Multi-Instance Training

 BigDL-Nano supports multi-instance training on a server with multiple CPU cores or sockets.
 With Nano, you could launch a self-defined number of processes to perform data-parallel training.
 When choosing the number of processes, there are 3 empirical recommendations for better training performance: